-Gulls are intelligent seabirds and one of the few avian species that thrive in areas of human activity.
-In the Greater Seattle area of the Washington, they are very common.
+In the Greater Seattle area of Washington, gulls are quite common.
 Attracted by the ample sea life complete with nesting sites and food sources, they frequent beaches and surrounding cities.
 They are seen inland as well but not as often.
-While some individuals enjoy the sights and sounds associated with gulls, the majority of the population regards them as a nuisance.
+While some people enjoy the sights and sounds associated with gulls, the majority of the population regards them as a nuisance.
 Seagulls are a protected migratory bird in the state of Washington, so it's important not to attempt DIY gull control in order to comply with local laws.

 The majority of gulls are white, with markings ranging from gray to black.
 They are characterized by their webbed feet, a slight hook to their bill, and a large wingspan.
 Like most birds, gulls are exceptional fliers and swimmers, lending themselves to coastal life.